vshn/k8ify/README.md

 To work around this problem k8ify can introduce a dummy change to the Deployment/ReplicaSet to force the roll-out.
 In order to identify which Deployments/ReplicaSets need this dummy change, you can tell k8ify which images have been rebuilt and k8ify will automatically find the relevant Deployments/ReplicaSets.

 This parameter is generally set by the CI/CD pipeline, because the pipeline knows which images it has generated in earlier steps.
 The image should be specified as `$SERVICE:$TAG` or `$NAMESPACE/$SERVICE:$TAG`, depending on how specific you need to be.
 You can repeat this parameter for any number of images.

+#### `--shell-env-file [FILENAME]` - Load additional shell environment variables from file

+k8ify relies on the shell environment to fill placeholders in the compose files.
+This argument can be used to load additional variables.
+The files have the usual "KEY=VALUE" format and they support quoted values.

+A use case could be to protect your secrets.
+Instead of loading them into the shell environment you could put them into a file and use this argument to load said file.

 ### Labels